Robovision and delaware automate safety with deep learning

 Time-consuming, repetitive, manual tasks like screen monitoring require lots of focus over a long period of time and can lead to fatigue and human error.
 “It’s definitely a task more suited to the right machine, which can efficiently support the human monitor,” Wouter asserts.
 “It was up to the delaware.ai and Robovision team to develop and train that machine.”

 The dual-company team crafted a smart algorithm that identifies people in video on a real-time, frame-by-frame basis.
 “It compares changes in frames by measuring the distance between two points.
 In doing so, the algorithm can accurately identify people in images and track their movements.”

 But first, the system had to be trained to recognize people.
-“In this facility, employees working in high-risk areas wear very specific clothing,” Axel goes on to say.
+“In this facility, employees working in high-risk areas wear very specific clothing,” Wouter goes on to say.
 “So, the algorithm orients its tracking to that clothing.
 In the future, we’d like to expand its repertoire with additional training data.”

 “People bunching up together?
 Workers lurking around the edge of a zone?
 People who almost cross the boundary but reenter?
 The system accurately tracks them all – in real time.”

 Fully wired, self-contained and in real time

 To make things more complex, the company wanted the system to be fully wired and self-contained.
 Wouter: “Working with machine-learning algorithms and high-speed cameras isn’t exactly light on data processing.
 To solve this issue, Robovision has developed an application that simplifies AI module training, shrinking the hardware footprint needed for real-time data processing.
 After all, real-time, high-frame-rate tracking is absolutely essential in a safety context – every millisecond counts.”